 They’re easy to create!

 Fortunately, for many homeowners who enjoy tackling do-it-yourself projects, concrete countertops are not difficult to create.

-You just need a special concrete mix that’s made for countertops, such as Quikrete Countertop Mix, water, and a good, strong form.
+You just need the right material, like Quikrete Countertop Mix, water, and a good, strong form.

 Concrete mix designed for countertops is the best choice for this project because it contains less aggregate — or rocks — than a general-use mix.
 It also has plasticizers that make the mixture flow well with less water, and the formula minimizes shrinkage.